collectivexyz/revolution-protocol/README.md

 ## VRGDA

-The RevolutionPointsEmitter utilizes a VRGDA to emit ERC20 tokens at a predictable rate.
+The RevolutionPointsEmitter utilizes a VRGDA to emit RevolutionPoints at a predictable rate.
 You can read more about VRGDA's [here](https://www.paradigm.xyz/2022/08/vrgda), and view the implementation for selling NFTs [here](https://github.com/transmissions11/VRGDAs).
 Basically, a VRGDA contract dynamically adjusts the price of a token to adhere to a specific issuance schedule.
 If the emission is ahead of schedule, the price increases exponentially.
 If it is behind schedule, the price of each token decreases by some constant decay rate.

 <img width="903" alt="Screenshot 2023-12-05 at 8 31 54 PM" src="https://github.com/collectivexyz/revolution-protocol/blob/main/readme-img/vrgda.png">